-- (a) The permittee shall retain records concerning: - (i) The origin, physical properties, and chemical composition of all injected fluids until three (3) years after the well has been plugged and abandoned in accordance with the Plugging and Abandonment Plans shown in Appendix F; and - (ii) All monitoring information, including all calibration and maintenance records and recordings used for continuous monitoring and copies of all reports required by this permit, shall be maintained by the permittee for a period of at least five (5) years from the date of the sample, measurement, or report until the well has been plugged and abandoned.
+- a.
+The permittee shall retain records concerning: - i.
+The origin, physical properties, and chemical composition of all injected fluids until three (3) years after the well has been plugged and abandoned in accordance with the Plugging and Abandonment Plans shown in Appendix I; and - ii.
+All monitoring information, including all calibration and maintenance records and recordings used for continuous monitoring and copies of all reports required by this permit, shall be maintained by the permittee for a period of at least five (5) years from the date of the sample, measurement, or report until the well had been plugged and abandoned.

-- (b) The permittee shall continue to retain such records after the retention periods specified in paragraph (a) unless it delivers the records to the EPA or obtains written approval from the EPA to discard the records. - (c) The permittee shall maintain copies (or originals) of all pertinent observation records available for inspection at the facility, unless the permittee has sent the records to the EPA or has obtained permission from the EPA to discard the records.
+- b.
+The permittee shall continue to retain such records after the retention periods specified in paragraph (a) unless it delivers the records to the EPA or obtains written approval from the EPA to discard the records. - c.
+The permittee shall maintain copies (or originals) of all pertinent observation records available for inspection at the facility, unless the permittee has archieved the records the EPA or has obtained permission from the EPA to discard the records.